Shopping Cart

 Poor toe alignment

-Plantar fasciitis is a painful inflammation of the plantar fascia, a thick band of tissue on the bottom of the foot.
-This ligament connects the heel bone to the toes, and it is important for walking.
-Athletes are especially at risk for developing this condition.
-It can also affect the elderly.
+Plantar fasciitis is a common condition that causes discomfort due to inflammation in the plantar fascia, a crucial ligament located on the sole of the foot.
+This ligament links the heel bone to the toes and plays a vital role in walking.
+While athletes are more prone to developing this condition, it can also affect the elderly population.
+Learn more about plantar fasciitis and its causes and treatments.

 In addition to shoes, other measures can be taken to improve foot conditions.
 For example, wearing orthotics can help reduce shock absorption.
 Getting a professional fitting is a quick and easy way to ensure your footwear provides the right support.